andrew/ultimate-awesome/README.md

 - [awesome-mesos](https://github.com/dharmeshkakadia/awesome-mesos) - Everything about Apache Mesos.
 - [awesome-windows-privacy](https://github.com/TemporalAgent7/awesome-windows-privacy) - A list of awesome tools, documentation and scripts for better privacy on Microsoft Windows.
 - [Awesome-time-series](https://github.com/cure-lab/Awesome-time-series) - A comprehensive survey on the time series domains.
-- [awesome-vision-language-navigation](https://github.com/eric-ai-lab/awesome-vision-language-navigation) - A curated list for vision-and-language navigation.
-ACL 2022 paper "Vision-and-Language Navigation: A Survey of Tasks, Methods, and Future Directions".
 - [trackawesomelist](https://github.com/trackawesomelist/trackawesomelist) - Track 500+ Awesome List Updates, Track it - not just star it!.
 - [awesome-kaldi](https://github.com/YoavRamon/awesome-kaldi) - This is a list of features, scripts, blogs and resources for better using Kaldi (  ).
-- [awesome-ai](https://github.com/hades217/awesome-ai) - A curated list of artificial intelligence resources (Courses, Tools, App, Open Source Project).
 - [awesome-creative-technology](https://github.com/j0hnm4r5/awesome-creative-technology) - Curated list of Creative Technology groups, companies, studios, collectives, etc.
 - [Awesome-Sketch-Synthesis](https://github.com/MarkMoHR/Awesome-Sketch-Synthesis) - :books: A collection of papers about Sketch Synthesis (Generation).
 - [bluetoolkit](https://github.com/sgxgsx/bluetoolkit) -  BlueToolkit is an extensible Bluetooth Classic vulnerability testing framework that helps uncover new and old vulnerabilities in Bluetooth-enabled devices.
 Could be used in the vulnerability research, penetration testing and bluetooth hacking.
 We also collected and classified Bluetooth vulnerabilities in an "Awesome Bluetooth Security" way.
+- [awesome-ai](https://github.com/hades217/awesome-ai) - A curated list of artificial intelligence resources (Courses, Tools, App, Open Source Project).
 - [awesome-time-series-segmentation-papers](https://github.com/lzz19980125/awesome-time-series-segmentation-papers) - This repository contains a reading list of papers on Time Series Segmentation.
 This repository is still being continuously improved.
 - [awesome-multi-modal-reinforcement-learning](https://github.com/opendilab/awesome-multi-modal-reinforcement-learning) - A curated list of Multi-Modal Reinforcement Learning resources (continually updated).
 - [awesome-steam](https://github.com/scholtzm/awesome-steam) - 😎 A curated list of packages and resources regarding Steam development.